JetBrains/Qodana/topics/about-clone-finder.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

+[//]: # "sync with the blog post!"

-Qodana Clone Finder lets you check a queried project against a number of reference projects and lists all duplicate functions ranked by their importance.
-It is aimed to prevent problems rather than face them.
-By supporting CI integration, Clone Finder makes clone detection a routine check and allows finding borrowed code as early as possible.
+Qodana Clone Finder compares a queried project against a number of reference projects and lists all duplicate functions ranked by their importance.
+The tool is designed to prevent problems rather than face the consequences down the line.
+By supporting CI integration, Clone Finder makes clone detection a routine check and reports borrowed code before it can lead to trouble.

 The current version [supports PHP, Java, and Kotlin for Server Side](supported-technologies.md); support for more languages and technologies is on its way.